 The essence of sinful error – or of any other human weakness, for that matter – is that we can straighten it out through gradual stages of learning and self-correction.
 We are expert at such tasks.
 In other words, progress entails intentional evolution: personal, institutional, cultural, psychic and genetic: each evolutionary facet interdependent, synergistic and holistically vital.

-Which leaves you with the responsibility to determine the linkage between things, people and events: that which causes good or evil to increase or decrease, and their relative importance or lack of such―not to the media or to politicians, but just to you and your peers.
+Which leaves you with the responsibility to determine the connections between people, things and events: that which causes good or evil to increase or decrease and their relative importance or lack of such ― not the media or politicians, but you and your peers.

-Like dinosaurs, we have come upon a crossroads without realizing it.
-An “ideal “ environment sustained them for ages, then minor changes began flickering and the die-off began.
+Like dinosaurs, we have come to a crossroads without realizing it.
+An “ideal “ environment sustained them for ages, then minor changes began to flicker and the die-offs began.
 They ran out of time, weren’t flexible enough, found no way to trade their tons of bone, sinew and armor plate – painfully accumulated over eons – before extinction overcame them.

-We hold some advantages over dead owners of those monstrous bones.
-Our greatness resides in part on our ability to love one another: a trait we share with other pack-scavengers.
+We hold some advantages over dead owners of those monster bones.
+Our greatness resides in part on our ability to love one another, a trait we share with other pack-scavengers.
 Another critical talent may be the way we provide for the young, the sick and the helpless.
-Just as empathy and compassion are the last expressions of self in a mind fading away from old age, so they must be the true measure of public grandeur.
+Just as empathy and compassion are the last expressions of self in a mind fading away from old age, so they are the true measure of public grandeur.